jkozik/SetupKubeadmCentos7/dynamicnfsstorage.md

 ...
 /home/nfs/kubedata 192.168.100.0/24(rw,sync,no_root_squash,no_all_squash,no_subtree_check,insecure)
 ```
-Note:  in the helm install command below, the nfs.server and nfs.path come strait from the nfs configuration file /etc/exports
+Note:  in the helm install command below, the nfs.server and nfs.path come straight from the nfs configuration file /etc/exports
 ```
 [jkozik@dell2 nfs-provisioner]$ helm repo add nfs-subdir-external-provisioner https://kubernetes-sigs.github.io/nfs-subdir-external-provisioner/
 "nfs-subdir-external-provisioner" has been added to your repositories